mlrun/mlrun/README.md

 - **Feature management** &mdash; ingestion, preparation, and monitoring
 - **Works anywhere** &mdash; your local IDE, multi-cloud, or on-prem

-<a id="key-features"></a>
-#### Key Features <!-- omit in toc -->

-MLRun includes the following key features:

-- **Feature store** &mdash; define and reuse features with a robust feature store that includes a highly flexible transformation framework.
-- **Elastic serverless runtimes** &mdash; use a single command to turn your Python code into composable functions that can run at scale on Kubernetes, Dask, and Horovod.
-- **Function marketplace** &mdash; leverage a function marketplace to accelerate your model-development process.
-- **Data ingestion & preparation** &mdash; read and transform data from batch and online data stores.
-- **Model training & testing** &mdash; train models at scale with automated testing functions.
-- **Real-time Data & model Pipeline** &mdash; deploy real-time pipelines for data collection and model serving and monitoring.
-- **Data & model Monitoring** &mdash; automate model monitoring and drift detection.
-- **Central data & metadata management** &mdash; log all data, models and artifacts and track all code execution.

-MLRun features a Python package (`mlrun`), a command-line interface (`mlrun`), and a graphical user interface (the MLRun dashboard).

 &#x25B6; For more information, see the [MLRun Python package documentation](https://mlrun.readthedocs.io).

 #### In This Document <!-- omit in toc -->

 - [General Concept and Motivation](#general-concept-and-motivation)
   - [The Challenge](#the-challenge)
   - [Why MLRun?](#why-mlrun)